thevaishndra/LetsChat/README.md

-# LetsChat
+# 💬 LetsChat

 LetsChat is a real-time messaging application that allows users to send messages and interact in a collaborative environment.
-Built with a focus on ease of use and functionality, LetsChat is designed to offer a seamless chat experience.
+Built with a focus on ease of use and functionality, It is designed to offer a seamless chat experience.

 ## Screenshots